-A recent photograph of the Joseph Henry House at its present location is given in Figure 15.
-The comparison is striking.
-We think that If Henry played any role in the design of the house that now bears his name, it was to instruct Steadman to make his new house look like others that Steadman had been building in the area.
+Figure 15 shows a recent photograph of the Joseph Henry House at its present location.
+The similarity of this image to the one in Figure 14 is striking, particularly given that the left and right porches were added later.
+We think that if Henry played any role in the design of the house that now bears his name, it was to instruct Steadman to make the house look like others Steadman had been building in the area.